dcf21/plato-wp36-v2/docs/task_chains.md

 More complex chains of tasks can easily be built by sequencing operations together into an execution chain ( see. `demo_jobs` for some examples).
 Loops, such as for loops and while loops, can be executed using special tasks which perform iterations just like any other task.

+---

+## Author

+This code is developed and maintained by Dominic Ford, at the Institute of Astronomy, Cambridge.